-If you were intrigued by the mythical land of Westeros and enjoyed being a part of the fantasy world created by George R. R. Martin, we’ve got something just for you!
+If you were intrigued by the mythical land of Westeros and enjoyed being a part of the fantastical world created by George R. R. Martin, we’ve got something just for you!
 You don’t have to step out of fantasy land just yet, because we’ve got a list of 8 fantasy novels that will take you into a world of their own.
-There are witches, there are swords & daggers, ancient kingdoms, mystical lands and much more!
-Now that we’ve got you excited already, read on to find out which whimsical land you’re headed to next!
+There are witches; there are swords & daggers, ancient kingdoms, mystical lands and much more!
+Now that we’ve got you excited already read on to find out which whimsical land you’re headed to next!

 1. The Lyra Series – Patricia C. Wrede

-This series is set in a world of many different cultures and religions, inhabited by three non-human races.
-The first installment, Shadow Magic, follows Princess Alethia as she’s kidnapped right after her 20th birthday.
-She must rely on her wits, knife-throwing skills, and old legends of magic to return home and save her kingdom.
+This series is set in a world of different cultures and religions, populated by three non-human races.
+The first part, Shadow Magic, follows Princess Alethia as she’s kidnapped right after her 20th birthday.
+She has to rely on her knife-throwing skills, wits and old legends of magic to return home and save her kingdom.
 The journey continues in four books after the first.
 And if the plot has advanced your interest, we suggest you get your hands on this series right now!

 2. The Dagger and the Coin Series – Daniel Abraham

-If you still haven’t got out of Drogon, Rhaegal & Viserion hangover, then you’d definitely love this one!
-In a world that was once ruled by dragons, now thirteen races exist together.
-But when a great nation threatens to expand its influence into the Free Cities, citizens from both sides must do their best in order to survive.
+If you still haven’t got out of Drogon, Rhaegal & Viserion hangover, then you’d love this one!
+Thirteen races exist together in a world that was once ruled by dragons.
+When another greater nation threatens to expand its influence into the Free Cities, the thirteen races have to come together and do their best in order to survive.
 This one’s a treat for all you GoT fans!
-You’ll enjoy the political and military struggles that are developed throughout the course of this series.
+You’ll enjoy the political and military struggles that are developed throughout this series.

 3. The Accursed Kings Series – Maurice Druon

-The story begins with the French King Philip the Fair, who brings a curse upon his family.
-The series follows the succession of European monarchs that lead into the Hundred Years’ War, a series of conflicts between the House of Plantagenet in England, and the House of Valois in France between 1337 and 1453.
+The French King Philip the Fair brings a curse upon his family.
+And thus begins this series which follows the succession of European monarchs that lead into the Hundred Years’ War, involving several conflicts between the House of Valois in France and the House of Plantagenet in England between 1337 and 1453.
 The Accursed King series is the main inspiration behind your favourite A Song of Ice and Fire.

 4. Wheel Of Time Series – Robert Jordan

 If you’re looking for something that’ll keep you occupied for a long time, this fourteen book epic fantasy series is for you!
-The story takes place in a world where women can use magic, but men can’t or rather shouldn’t.
-It follows a group of friends from a small town who are swept up in events that will change the world forever.
-In a battle of Light versus Dark, the one person that could save them is also the one that can destroy the world.
+The story unfolds in a world where women can use magic, but men can’t or rather shouldn’t.
+It takes us along with a group of friends belonging to a small town who are caught up in events that will change the world, as they know, forever.
+In this battle of Light versus Dark, the one person that could save them is also the one that can destroy the world.

 5. The Acacia Trilogy – David Anthony Durham

-If you’re a fan of complex worldbuilding, ancient magic, political and moral dilemmas, and morally ambiguous characters, this is a series that will keep you turning pages until the very end.
-This trilogy starts off with Leodan Akara, ruler of the Known World.
+If you enjoy complex worldbuilding, political and moral dilemmas, ancient magic, and morally inconclusive characters, this is a series keep you hooked right until the very end.
+This trilogy starts with Leodan Akara, ruler of the Known World.
 He leads a peaceful and prosperous kingdom, but his world is full of much more darkness than he realizes.
-After his death, his four children are forced to face the reality of their kingdom and attempt to radically change their world.
+After his death, his four children are forced to face the reality of their kingdom and attempt to change their world radically.
 Trust us, you’ll not want to keep this down!

 6. An Ember in the Ashes Series – Sabaa Tahir

-This four book series revolves around Laia, the orphaned daughter of Resistance fighters.
-Laia loses all family ties when her grandparents are killed and her brother is captured by the Martial Empire.
-In order to save the only family she has left, Laia disguises herself as a slave to gain access to the Blackcliff Military Academy, where she becomes a spy for the Resistance.
+This four-book series revolves around Laia, the orphaned daughter of Resistance fighters.
+Laia loses all family ties when her grandparents are killed, and her brother is captured by the Martial Empire.
+To save whatever’s left of her family, Laia disguises herself as a slave to gain access to the Blackcliff Military Academy, where she becomes a spy for the Resistance.
 Reminds you of someone from GoT?